-All earrings on this shop are handmade using polymer clay.
-Polymer clay is a PVC-based product, so although shopping from my small business is far more sustainable and ethical than buying fast fashion, polymer clay in itself cannot be considered sustainable.
-Therefore it is incredibly important to me to use it responsibly and to implement other sustainable practises in my business in order to minimise my impact on the planet as much as I possibly can.
-Here are some ways in which I strive to uphold eco-conscious practises within my business:
+I predominantly work with polymer clay, a PVC-based product.
+Because of this, it's important to me to use it responsibly and to implement other sustainable practises in my business in order to minimise my impact on the planet.
+Here are some ways in which I strive to uphold eco-conscious practises within my business and my pledge to run The Clay Drop in the most sustainable way that I can.

 - My postal boxes are made from recycled materials and are reusable and recyclable.
 They have an eco score of 4 out of 5.